saxenaakshay/illumio/README.md

 3. For any packet that matches the rules, it returns true.
 Otherwise, false.

 The Rule class is used to store rule parameters, ip address is broken in individual octet and a long value is formed by shifting.

+Interested in the following roles:
+1. Platform
+2. Policy